Impact of the COVID-19 pandemic on education: Google Classroom

+In India, initiatives like the National Level Common Entrance Examination (NLCEE) provided free online coaching to students during the pandemic.
+By offering scholarships and virtual career guidance, NLCEE supported underprivileged students in continuing their education and preparing for competitive exams despite the disruptions caused by COVID-19.

 Vaccination

 Over 1000 colleges in the United States required on-campus students to be fully-vaccinated against COVID-19 for the 2021–2022 academic year.
 Of those 1000 schools, over 300 also require that students receive a booster shot.
 These mandates came after over 700,000 COVID cases were linked to U.S. colleges from the start of the pandemic to the end of May 2021.
 Many of these colleges also required staff and faculty to be fully vaccinated as well, especially after federal vaccine mandates were announced in November 2021.

 All states have laws that require that universities offer medical exemptions to the vaccine mandate and most also require that Universities offer religious exemptions to the mandate.
 Universities took varied approaches to disciplining students who did provide proof of vaccination or have an approved medical or religious exemption.
 The University of Virginia disenrolled students who did not follow the mandate including 49 students who had already been enrolled in classes for the Fall 2021 semester.